hason29/Windows-Optimization-Toolbox/README.md

-# Windows-Optimization-Toolbox
+# Windows-Optimization-Toolbox (Compatible with windows 10 and 11)
 This script is the combination of many scripts and gists from github with features of my own.
 This script is built to optimize windows for maximum performance
-# What this script can do (Compatible with windows 10 and 11)
-• Installs any program listed that you click on using Chocolatey
+# System Tweaks

 • Removed Telemetry